Module 2

 The FT Alphaville article publishes Monday: "NovaTech Financial: The Fintech That Can't Explain Its Own AI"

-The article details: 11 months of AI-generated content without disclosure, the chatbot fee error, and Fiona's call where she "repeatedly deflected questions about whether customers are told they're interacting with AI."
-Robert Acheson filed his complaint with the Central Bank of Ireland on Thursday afternoon.
+The article details 11 months of undisclosed AI content, the chatbot fee error, and Fiona's call where she "repeatedly deflected questions about whether customers know they're interacting with AI."
+Robert Acheson filed his complaint with the Central Bank on Thursday.

 Niamh (Monday, 7:30 AM)

-The Central Bank's Regulatory Affairs team called me at 7:15.
+The Central Bank called at 7:15.
 They've seen the FT article.
-They want to understand our AI governance framework.
-I told them we'd provide documentation within 48 hours.
-Elena — what documentation do we have?
+They want our AI governance framework in 48 hours.
+Elena — what documentation do we actually have?

 Elena